 Discipline: Students can expect discipline and sanctions for misconduct; students have a right to a hearing regarding the misconduct.

 High Quality Resources: Students have access to high quality resources which support intellectual, emotional, and social development.

 Counseling: Students have access to mental wellness services and programs.

 Grievance Process: Students have access to established procedures for respectfully presenting and addressing their concerns or complaints to the University.

-Learning Outside the Classroom: Students have access to variety of activities beyond the classroom that support intellectual, spiritual and personal development.
+Learning Outside the Classroom: Students have access to a variety of activities beyond the classroom that support intellectual, spiritual and personal development.

 Education: Students have access to extraordinary education that includes excellent faculty, academic technology, classrooms, libraries, and other resources necessary for the learning process.

-Personal Growth: Students live and study in an environment that emphasizes
+Personal Growth: Students live and study in an environment that emphasizes personal growth.

 Service to the Community: Students have opportunities to provide service to the University community and beyond.